Self Hosted Central Management Portal (Debian)

 - SMTP (Optional but recommended): For password reset emails and notifications.

-1. Install the Synaccess Cloud .deb
+1. Install the Synaccess Central Management Portal .deb

 Package